MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

   - If a document contains the name of a confidential project, then guests cannot open the document even if it has been shared with them.

-Microsoft Cloud App Security offers additional granular conditions, actions, and alerts to help you secure your content.
+Microsoft Defender for Cloud Apps offers additional granular conditions, actions, and alerts to help you secure your content.
 These include the ability to remove a user's permissions or quarantine the user when the specified condition is met.

 **User notifications**